 - A. Students must be on time.
 Buses operate on a schedule and cannot wait for anyone. - B. While waiting for the bus, students must stay off the road and in no way interfere with traffic. - C. Students must not tamper with a school bus.
-This includes any vandalism of any sort. - D. Students must occupy seats in the front half of the bus. - E. Students must meet the bus at a designated stop. - F. Students are not allowed to get off the bus at unauthorized stops while traveling from home to school or vice versa. - G. Playing, throwing trash, or otherwise distracting the driver's attention while the bus is in operation is prohibited. - H. Failure to observe established safety rules and regulations will result in disciplinary action. - I. Students are to ride the bus to which they are assigned, unless they bring written permission from the parent to ride an alternate bus.
-A member of the administrative office must approve this note. - J. Students will not be allowed to get off at the high school without prior approval from the principal of the high school.

-K. Students will not be allowed to get off the bus at the Community Center unless it is a pre-scheduled or planned activity by the Community Center.
+This includes any vandalism of any sort. - D. Students must occupy seating arrangements designated by bus driver. - E. Students must meet the bus at a designated stop. - F. Students are not allowed to get off the bus at unauthorized stops while traveling from home to school or vice versa. - G. Playing, throwing trash, or otherwise distracting the driver's attention while the bus is in operation is prohibited. - H. Failure to observe established safety rules and regulations will result in disciplinary action. - I. Students are to ride the bus to which they are assigned, unless they bring written permission from the parent to ride an alternate bus.
+A member of the administrative office must approve this note. - J. Students will not be allowed to get off at the high school without prior approval from the principal. - K. Students will not be allowed to get off the bus at the Community Center unless it is a pre-scheduled or planned activity by the Community Center.